 - This expansion redefines the landscape: sponsors, media rights, and a talent pool in the medium term.

-Figures and resources: Global Padel Report (Playtomic); State of Padel in the U.S. (Misitrano Consulting, via The Padel Paper).
+Key numbers and resources: Global Padel Report (Playtomic); State of Padel in the U.S. (Misitrano Consulting, via The Padel Paper).